dkirkby/bossdata/docs/installation.rst

 Requirements
 ------------

-The following additional pacakges are used by bossdata and should be installed automatically by pip, if necessary:
+The following additional pacakges are used by bossdata and will be installed automatically by pip, if necessary:

  * requests
  * progressbar
+ * astropy
+ * fitsio